 10. Windows Movie Maker

-A simple video editor tool which technical writers can use to make their product demo videos.
+A simple video editing tool that technical writers can use to make their product demo videos.
 It is part of the Windows Essentials suite.
 However, since January 2017, this software has been discontinued, without the announcement of a proper replacement.
-So, all those users with older Windows versions, thank your lucky stars!
+So, all those users with older Windows versions, thank your lucky stars.